mariomlz99/MineInsight/README.md

    - 🗂️ [ROS 2 Bag (with Livox Custom Msg)](https://cloud.cylab.be/s/J9G54g52NZXyYW5) [26 GB]

-## Images + Target Location Annotations
+## Raw Images

-You can download each folder containing images and target locations from the links below:
+You can download each folder containing the images from the links below:

 | **Track / Seq** | **RGB** | **SWIR** | **LWIR** |
 |---------------------|-----------|------------|------------|